SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta2 Electric Boogaloo.md

 # 315
 >>7482
 >Fair enough, done.
-Thank you. [spoiler]fucking hell dude, holy fucking shit, was that so hard?[/spoiler]
+Thank you. %%fucking hell dude, holy fucking shit, was that so hard?%%

 # 316
 >>7481